 Mastering this capability is essential as employers can see when a candidate understands the job proposition and has fine-tuned his CV to meet the demands of the role.
 Furthermore, if you have had any gaps in your past with relation to work experience, do not avoid it as employers may see this as a red flag.
 Simply state the reason why there is a gap and any experiences you may have had during that period.

 University students will understand how crucial this next CV tip is.
-Proofreading can be the difference between a merit and a distinction on your thesis, and the same applies with your CV structure.
-A poorly corrected CV will result in no feedback at all whereas a well written and structured CV has a far higher chance of catching the attention of the recruiting and securing an interview.
-Proofreading is essential as it allows you to make sure there are no spelling or grammatical mistakes, but also ensure the contents of the CV match the experiences that you want to put forward.
+Proofreading can be the difference between a merit and a distinction on your thesis.
+The same applies with your CV structure.
+A poorly corrected CV will result in no feedback at all.
+However, a well written and structured CV has a far higher chance of catching the attention of the recruiter and securing an interview.
+Proofreading is essential as it allows you to make sure there are no spelling or grammatical mistakes.
+It also ensure the contents of the CV match the experiences that you want to put forward.

-An often neglected area of the CV, hobbies can be a huge source of extra points for candidates.
-Employers often look for a differentiating factor amongst candidates from which hobbies can show a lot of character traits or hidden skills that may not come across in the main body of your CV.
+Often a neglected area of the CV, hobbies can be a huge source of extra points for candidates.
+Employers are often looking for a differentiating factor amongst candidates.
+Hobbies can show a lot of character traits or hidden skills that may not come across in the main body of your CV.
 Do not be ashamed of your interests, whether it be train-spotting or collecting stamps, they add value.

-The last element to mention on your CV and create a robust CV structure is to provide referee contact details that can not only confirm the contents of your CV but also put in a good word when the company calls for more information.
-This shows you have nothing to hide and previous experiences have gone well from an operational and personal level.
+The last element to mention on your CV and create a robust CV structure is to provide referee contact details for references.
+This not only confirms the contents of your CV but also put in a good word when the company calls for more information.
+It shows you have nothing to hide and your previous experiences have gone well from an operational and personal level.